BURTON on TRENT

 The racecard shown above, from 1836, is available for 60 credits

-Today there are no visible signs of the racecourse that once existed in Burton on Trent.
-Even the Library cannot provide evidence of its previous existence.
+Today there are no visible signs of the racecourse that once existed in Burton on Trent, although the Library has provided evidence of its previous existence.

 BACK